 This option is also prone to staining.
 If you dye your own hair, for example, rinsing out the dye in the shower stain the shower permanently.
 Marble is a more absorbent stone.

 Maintaining Marble Showers

 To keep your marble bathroom shower in the best condition possible, you need to give it the proper maintenance.
 Marble becomes damaged when in comes in contact with acids, so you should never use acid-based products to clean the shower.
 Products with vinegar or lemon can negatively affect the look of your shower.

-When you need to clean your shower, using a mild soap or marble cleaner are your best options.
+When you need to clean your marble shower, using a mild soap or marble cleaner are your best options.
 You could also use an all-purpose cleaner, but you need to make sure it doesn’t have any vinegar or lemon-based ingredients.

-You also need to routinely reseal marble, which is especially important for a shower where it is constantly getting wet.
+You also need to routinely reseal marble, which is especially important for a marble shower where it is constantly getting wet.
 To keep it in the best condition, it’s best to reseal the marble once a year.

 Cost of Marble Showers

 Installing a marble shower usually costs between $100 and $300 per square foot.
 Depending on where you live, the cost of labor and how large of a shower you want will affect the total cost.